earwig/benkurtovic.com/_drafts/python-object-replacement.md

 work if instances of the class exist.
 Furthermore, references stored in data structures managed by C extensions cannot be changed, since there's no good way for us to track these.

-Remaining areas to explore include behavior when metaclasses and more complex descriptors are involved.
-Implementing a more complete version of `replace()` is left as an exercise for the reader.

 ## Footnotes